tim-roberts1/tva/website/docs/design/form-control.md

 - Do stack form fields when displaying a set.
 This allows users to better scan down the list of fields.
 - Do not use a Form Control with a Select for less than 5 options.
 Instead, use a Radio Group.
-- Do display an asterisk on all required fields.
+- Do display a required flag on all required fields.
 Though potentially redundant, this helps to eliminate cognitive load for users.

 ### Best practices